nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Payment status

-The A2Pay' is send to the PSP using the HTTP POST request defined by the `direct_post` response mode in OpenID4VP[^openid4vp].
-The PSP must then respond with an HTTP code 200 and a JSON object containing the `redirect_uri` parameter.
+The A2Pay is transmitted to the PSP via an HTTP POST request, as specified by the `direct_post` response mode in OpenID4VP[^openid4vp].
+To communicate the status of the payment back to the PSP is required to respond with an HTTP 200 status code and a JSON object that includes the `redirect_uri` parameter.

 ```json
 HTTP/1.1 200 OK